shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.5.md

 ### Auth for Mobile Apps

-The {{config.extra.arcana.product_name}} product now allows mobile apps built using Flutter and React-Native frameworks to easily onboard users through the {{config.extra.arcana.sdk_name}} and sign blockchain transactions.
+The {{config.extra.arcana.product_name}} product now allows mobile apps built using Flutter and React-Native frameworks to onboardusers through the {{config.extra.arcana.sdk_name}} and sign blockchain transactions.

 Flutter app developers must install the `{{config.extra.arcana.mobile_flutter_sdk_pkg_name}}` package and refer to the [[flutter-quick-start|Arcana Auth Quick Start Guide for Flutter Apps]] to integrate Web3 Flutter apps with the {{config.extra.arcana.sdk_name}} SDK.